 Which private schools will benefit most?

 The entire program is expected to cost upward of $145 million in the first year and grow significantly in future years.
-This new inflow of taxpayer dollars into private schools will likely change the landscape of the private school market across Tennessee.
+This new inflow of taxpayer dollars into private schools could change the landscape of the private school market across Tennessee.
 Will tuition prices rise as more students can afford private school?
 Or will more schools open or expand?
 Will new organizations or churches enter the market, providing even more choice?

 Being able to track which schools are receiving money and how much they are receiving could help analyze the effects of the program on what is now a private marketplace.
+Additional data — such as the state gathering tuition rates from schools — would also be helpful.

 Program will help families save money on private schools